15 Awesome Things To Do In Tallinn [Estonia] In 2024

 tallnn cty walls

-13. Check out the KGB museum located in a hotel
+12. Check out the KGB Museum located in a hotel

 But, I think this is an excellent spot.
 It’s located in the Hotel Viru and I believe it’s the only hotel that holds a museum.
 You’ll get an insight into the KGB history, and of course the role that this hotel played in all that.

-Just book your tickets in advance, it was super busy when we arrived!
+Just book your tickets in advance as it was super busy when we arrived!
+Tours typically run Monday to Sunday, with 3-5 tours running every day.

 Definitely one of the more unique Tallinn tourist attractions on offer!